theking2/kingsoft-monolog-handler/README.md

 # Rotating and Crontab StreamingFileHandler for Monolog

-This handler combines rotating (`AbstractRotatingFileHandler`) with and crontab based FileHandler (`CronRotatingFileHandler`) to offer a cron based rotating file handler.
+This handler combines rotating (`AbstractRotatingFileHandler`) with an crontab based FileHandler (`CronRotatingFileHandler`) to offer a cron based rotating file handler.
 It is based on `Cesargb\php-log-rotation` for advanced rotation and `dragonmantank\cron-expression`  for cron interpretation.
 The abstract class can be used for different ways of rotation and requires an implementation of `mustRotate()` to estblish to know if a rotation is needed.

 # Install` and configure